hamzacs1/T2RD-Platform-Project/README.md

 # T2RD-Platform-Project
-This is complete project with teaching training research and development
+This is complete project with online lecture system.It has mutiple features like messaging system.